myexperiments-blog/myexperiments-blog.github.io/_posts/2018-10-16-linux-privilege-escalation.md

 # I. Introduction

 When an attacker succeeds to establish the initial foothold (gain access to a user with restricted privileges), he will seek for a way to increase his privileges (Gain access to another user with more privileges).
 We call this action a privilege escalation.
 It can happen in all sorts of applications or systems.
-This article will only describe it in the Linux system.

 This article will give an overview of the basic Linux privilege escalation techniques.
 It separates the local Linux privilege escalation in different scopes: kernel, process, mining credentials, sudo, cron, NFS, and file permission.
 For each, it will give a quick overview, some good practices, some information gathering commands, and an explanation the technique an attacker can use to realize a privilege escalation.
 Do not hesitate to share with us your techniques in the comments.